 Another type of commercial development that blossomed in the area was automobile-related development.
 There was the Smith and Cook Clearwater Garage at Somerset Boulevard and Paramount Boulevard with a gas station next door (not extant).
-John Schilling, an authorized representative for Ford service, operated an automobile repair garage on the northwestern corner of Harrison Street and present-day Paramount Boulevard.270 The Palm Service Station, managed by Gibson and Wolf, at the corner of Washington Avenue and Paramount Boulevard (not extant), was established in 1920 and, in addition to gasoline service, offered motorists food at a lunch stand.271 The Tower Service station (location unknown) offered services to passing motorists.
+Owned by W.R.
+Smith and P.D.
+Crook, their advertisement in the 1940 Hay and Dairy Fiesta Program suggested that they were "the largest and fastest growing automotive dealers in the hay and dairy center.274 John Schilling, an authorized representative for Ford service, operated an automobile repair garage on the northwestern corner of Harrison Street and present-day Paramount Boulevard.275 The Palm Service Station, managed by Gibson and Wolf, at the corner of Washington Avenue and Paramount Boulevard (not extant), was established in 1920 and, in addition to gasoline service, offered motorists food at a lunch stand.276 The Tower Service station (location unknown) offered services to passing motorists.